 Protect your place of worship.
 Did you know that every church, synagogue, temple, mosque, and non-profit facility is entitled to a homeland grant for security of up to $150k this year?
 Don’t let this opportunity pass you by to secure your facility with the latest security measures, such as 4k surveillance camera/security camera systems that can give you the best quality and most secure surveillance of the surrounding facility including both the interior and exterior.
 Additionally, we can provide burglar alarm systems with the ability to have a direct police dispatch with mobile panic buttons.
-Central Jersey Security Cameras/Jersey Shore Security can even provide access control with controlled entry and immediate lockdown feature for emergencies.
-With all these services your place of worship, non-profit organization, home, or business would benefit from the many layers of security by deterring criminals, reducing liability and delivering you peace of mind.
+Central Jersey Security Cameras can even provide access control with controlled entry and immediate lockdown features for emergencies.
+With all these services your place of worship, non-profit organization, home, or business would benefit from the many layers of security by deterring criminals, reducing liability, and delivering you peace of mind.

 Some of the organizations we have worked with over the past few years are listed here for your reference:

 - The Salvation Army of Plainfield

 - New Brunswick SDA Church – New Brunswick, NJ

 - Bethel Church – Freehold, NJ

 - The Salvation Army of Union

 - Christ Family of God Church – Fords, NJ

 - New Dorp Moravian Church – Staten Island, NY